First police report in Tyre Nichols case does not match video of deadly beating

 Nichols was subdued on the ground yet continuously beaten after the stop by Memphis police on January 7.
 He died three days later.

-The initial police report said Nichols "started to fight" with officers and at one point grabbed the gun of one of the detectives.
+The initial police report said Nichols "started to fight" with officers and at one point grabbed one of their guns.
 But neither claim was substantiated by police videos released last week.

 And despite the fact that the videos don't appear to show Nichols fighting back, the report identified Nichols as a suspect in an aggravated assault.